-- 2.1 Adult Social Care is the largest single service and budget area (excluding schools) in North Yorkshire County Council, with a net budget of £155m countywide.
-The social care budget for the constituency is £30m and the County employs c200 social care staff in the area and commissions services from care providers and voluntary sector organisations who employ many more people. - 2.2 The service has 20,000 contacts per year countywide, many of which can be resolved at first point of contact through advice and basic support.
-In the first quarter of 2018/19, more than 1,200 people in the constituency have been supported longer term.
-Over half of people locally fund their own care (known as 'self-funders').
+- 2.1 Adult Social Care is the largest single service and budget area (excluding schools) in North Yorkshire County Council, with a net budget of £155m countywide. - 2.2 The service has 38,000 contacts per year countywide, many of which can be resolved at first point of contact through advice and basic support.
+In the first quarter of 2018/19, more than 1,400 people in the constituency have been supported longer term.